WHAT IS TINNITUS?

 One of the most common causes of tinnitus is exposure to excessively loud sounds; not only the loud sounds of industry and the work place, but loud recreational sounds as well.
 Since tinnitus is often exacerbated by loud sounds, all tinnitus patients are cautioned to avoid extremely noisy environments as much as possible.

 TREATMENT OF TINNITUS

 There are several treatment options available for tinnitus patients.
-Research has revealed that all tinnitus patients are different, and therefore not everyone will benefit from the same type of treatment.
-It is for this reason that we offer a wide range of treatment options, which are described below.
+Research has revealed that all tinnitus patients are different and therefore, not everyone will benefit from the same type of treatment.

 USE OF A HEARING AID